-- At COP 26, the UAE became the first Gulf country to commit to Net Zero emissions by 2050.
-The UAE was one of two Gulf countries to participate in the White House Leaders Summit on Climate on April 22-23.
-During the summit, the UAE and US announced the Agricultural Innovation Mission for Climate, an initiative that accelerates innovation and research and development in agricultural and food systems in order to spur low-carbon growth and enhance food security.
+- At COP26, the UAE became the first Gulf country to commit to reach net zero emissions by 2050.
+During the conference, the UAE and US launched the Agriculture Innovation Mission for Climate (AIM for Climate), an initiative that accelerates innovation and research and development in agriculture and food systems in order to spur low-carbon growth and enhance food security.
 Learn more about AIM for Climate.

 - UAE Minister of Climate Change and Environment HE Mariam Almheiri and US Agriculture Secretary Tom Vilsack led the first AIM for Climate ministerial meeting in February 2022.
 AIM for Climate partners set a goal of doubling investment in climate-smart agriculture and food systems innovation to $8 billion by November 2022.

 - UAE and US climate envoys HE Dr. Sultan Al Jaber and John Kerry are coordinating on joint efforts to deliver global action on key climate issues, including decarbonization.
 During a visit to the UAE in 2021, Special Envoy Kerry highlighted the UAE’s role in driving international efforts to combat climate change.

 - In 2021, the two countries jointly hosted the first Regional Climate Dialogue in Abu Dhabi, where countries from the GCC and MENA region committed to reducing emissions by 2030 and working collectively to help the region adapt to the serious impacts of climate change and mobilize investment in a new energy economy.
 To hear more about the progress towards climate action made during the landmark summit, watch this segment from CNN’s Connect the World with Becky Anderson.